popdemtech/smartsite/walkthrough/2_Basics/3_1_deploying_to_heroku.md

 ## Deploying to Heroku

 ### Prerequisites
 Heroku manages application deployments with Git.
 A Git application repository is Prerequisite 0, and necessary for Heroku deployment.
-A `my-app` Git repository was initialized in a previous section, but keep this requirement in mind for any future new build.
+A `smartsite` Git repository was initialized in a previous section, but keep this requirement in mind for any future new build.

 1. Create a Heroku account
 To get started with Heroku, you will need a Heroku account.
 If you do not yet have a Heroku account, navigate to [heroku.com](https://heroku.com) and create one.